Cloud Experts Documentation

 az network private-dns zone create \

---resource-group $AZR_RESOURCE_GROUP \
+--resource-group ${AZR_RESOURCE_GROUP} \

 --name "privatelink.file.core.windows.net"